sowmyabalam/pricecomparisonwebsite/README.md

 4.you also need to get youtube api key. you can get it by following this  link "https://www.youtube.com/watch?v=sVEytWDWYwM"

   Then replace your api key in the place of ' type your api key' in  "YOUTUBE_API_KEY= ' type your api key' " which is present in youtube_search.py"

-after setting up the things run the app.py file using "python app.py" command in the cmd prompt.
+5.after setting up the things run the app.py file using "python app.py" command in the cmd prompt.

 you will get a url. paste the url in the chrome browser and press enter.